Content Packaging -5 Things You Need to Know About Multi-DRM Technology

 During packaging, the key used to encrypt the content is passed to the DRM license server for safe management, as shown below.

 Among other encryption algorithms, the Advanced Encryption Standard (AES) is the standard for encrypting multimedia content.
 It mainly uses AES-128, which encrypts with a 128-bit key, and block encryption mode of CTR or CBC is used depending on the client environment.
 (Ref #1, Ref #2)

 DRM content is delivered (streaming or download) to end-user device in encrypted form.
 To play the content, the client requires a DRM license with the encryption key which is issued from a DRM license server.

-Please refer to Part 5, which will be posted later on, for more information on the client-side DRM license integration.
+Please refer our blog Part 5 – Multi-DRM client integration, for more information on the client-side DRM license integration.